colelawrence/decipad/apps/docs/docs/share/2-guests.md

 ## Change Access Permissions

-1. Click the `+` button near your avatar on the top bar of your notebook.
+1. Click the `Share` button on the top bar and select `Collaborate`.
-2. Use the role dropdown to update the permissions.
+2. Use the role dropdown next to each person's name to update the permissions.
-3. f

 ## Remove Access to Your Notebook

-1. Click the `+` button near your avatar on the top bar of your notebook.
+1. Click the `Share` button on the top bar and select `Collaborate`.
-2. Press the role dropdown and choose `Remove`.
+2. Press the role dropdown next to each person's name and choose `Remove`.

 **Note**: If your notebook has been published, users with the link will still be able to access your notebook as a reader. <br/> [Learn more about publishing Notebooks →](/docs/share/publish).